Discover Vermont, One Story at a Time 🏔️

 Staying cool in Vermont doesn’t always mean diving into a lake.
 Sometimes it means a maple creemee in the shade, a misty forest trail, or a breezy ride through the mountains.
 No matter how hot it gets, there’s always a Vermont-approved way to chill.

-• Top Independent Ice Cream Shops in Vermont
+• Best Local Ice Cream Shops in Vermont Beyond Ben and Jerry’s

 Vermont is known for a lot of things: stunning fall foliage, maple syrup, winding dirt roads, and, of course, Ben & Jerry’s.
 Tourists line up at the Waterbury factory each summer for a scoop of Cherry Garcia or a tour of the flavor graveyard.
 And while there’s nothing wrong with grabbing a pint of Half Baked, there’s so much more to Vermont’s ice cream scene than one famous brand.